paulcwarren/spring-content/README.md

 Cloud-Native Content Services for Spring.

 Spring Content provides modules for managing content in JPA, MongoDB's GridFS, S3 or Filesystem storage.
-To associate content with Spring Data Entities Spring Content may be used with Spring Data/REST.
-Spring Content can integrate with Apache Solr for fulltext indexing and search capabilities.
-Spring Content also provides a pluggable renditions framework and several out-of-the-box renderers that can render stored content in several different formats.
+When combined with Spring Data/REST it allows content to be associated with Spring Data Entities.
+The Solr module provides an integration with Apache Solr for fulltext indexing and search capabilities.
+The Renditions module provides a pluggable renditions framework and several out-of-the-box renderers that can render stored content in several different formats.

 ## Getting help
 Having trouble with Spring Content?
 We'd like to help!